 From this window you can use the pull-down menu on the top to define the size of your desktop icons and enable or disable the display of the Home folder and Trash icons through two respective switches.

-By hiding both the top and side panels and desktop icons, you can have an ultra-clean, Zen-like desktop.
+Once you hide the desktop icons in Ubuntu and get rid of the top and side panels, you’ll have an ultra-clean, Zen-like desktop.
 The only visible elements will be your wallpaper and your windows.
 If you’re a fan of clean aesthetics or minimalism, you’ll probably love the results.